ckevinhill/ckhill-blog/content/posts/no-gap-no-yap.md

 ### Where not to apply "NG,NY" philosophy

 There are a lot of meetings where a "no gap, no yap" philosophy probably should not be applied - in particular meetings that are not outcome oriented and/or are not measureable by nature.
-Examples would include things like 1-1 manager meetings and innovation-oriented meetings where there is value in the poor connection and conversation.
+Examples would include things like 1-1 manager meetings, deployment meetings and innovation brain-storming meetings where there is value in the connection and conversation.